PSAScapstone2014/Documentation/chibios_lld_documentation.md

 ### GPT

-Driver Identifier: **GPT**
+Driver Identifier: **None**

 The General Purpose Timer is used to set up timers for ChibiOS.
 It can create timers, start them, set them to run for specified amount of time, do polled delays and stop when done.

 ### I2C

-Driver Identifer: **I2C**
+Driver Identifer: **I2C_IO**

 The Inter-Integrated Circuit driver is used to read and write the I^2C bus.
 Similar to SPI, however it timeouts, when recieving and transmitting data.

 ### PAL